-Emily Blewitt’s debut collection of poetry, This Is Not a Rescue, is forthcoming with Seren Books.
+Emily Blewitt’s debut collection of poetry, This Is Not A Rescue, is out now!
+It is published with Seren Books.
 Information about readings and events can be found here.

 Her poetry also features online in And Other Poems, The Woven Tale Press, Hinterland, ‘Voicing Shadows, Singing Light’, Pomegranate, Cadaverine, and Bolts of Silk.
 Emily won the 2010 Cadaverine/Unity Day Competition with her poem ‘Still Life’, and was selected as Honno’s ‘Poet of the Month’ in September 2012.
 She was Highly Commended in the 2014 Terry Hetherington Award.

-Emily lives in Cardiff with her husband, Greg, and their fat black-and-white cat, Ozymandias.
+Emily lives in Bridgend with her husband, Greg, and their fat black-and-white cat, Ozymandias.